A Survey on Self-play Methods in Reinforcement Learning: Preliminaries

-Compared to normal-form games, extensive-form games introduce sequential decision-making, adding complexity to the game structure.
-Extensive-form games also have a close relationship with MGs.
-In MGs with simultaneous moves, agents' actions are unknown to each other, creating various histories that are condensed into a single information set.
-The game's utility is the sum of rewards discounted over time~\cite{zhang2021multi}.
-Beyond normal-form and extensive-form games, as well as MGs, the analysis of complex Markov or extensive-form games often employs a higher-level abstraction: the \textbf{meta-game}.
-The meta-game facilitates the exploration of policy learning within these games, focusing not on isolated actions but on broader strategies that arise from the game's dynamics.
-In this advanced normal-form context, the policy population consists of the strategies currently employed by players. \textbf{Meta-strategies} are mixed strategies that assign probabilities over the policy population in the meta-game.
+Beyond normal-form and extensive-form games, the analysis of complex games often involves a higher-level abstraction: the \textbf{meta-game}.
+A meta-game provides an abstraction over the original game by modeling interactions between entire policies rather than individual actions.
+While commonly instantiated as a normal-form game, a meta-game can, in general, take any game-theoretic form (e.g., extensive-form) as long as it captures strategic interactions over a policy population.
+In this setting, players choose policies instead of individual actions, and \textbf{meta-strategies} correspond to mixed strategies defined over these policies.

-\subsubsection{Transitive Game and Non-transitive Game}
+\subsubsection{Transitive Game and Non-Transitive Game}

-For the sake of simplicity, we restrict our focus to \textit{two-player zero-sum symmetric games}.
-In a \textbf{transitive game}, the strategies or outcomes adhere to a transitive relationship.
+To provide a clearer introduction to transitive and non-transitive games, in this section, we confine our analysis to two-player zero-sum symmetric games.
+In a \textbf{transitive game}, the strategies or outcomes follow a transitive relationship.
 Formally, $\forall \pi_i,\pi_j,\pi_k\in\Pi$, if $u(\pi_i,\pi_j)>0$ and $u(\pi_j,\pi_k)>0$, then it must follow that $u(\pi_i,\pi_k)>0$.
 This transitive property simplifies the strategic landscape, allowing for an ordinal ranking of strategies.
 Conversely, in a \textbf{non-transitive game}, $\exists~\pi_i,\pi_j,\pi_k\in\Pi$ such that $u(\pi_i,\pi_j)>0$ and $u(\pi_j,\pi_k)>0$, but $u(\pi_i,\pi_k)\le0$.
 This introduces a cyclic relationship among strategies, thereby complicating the game.
 The complexity often results in a mixed-strategy equilibrium, where players randomize their choices among multiple strategies to maximize their expected payoff.
-A quintessential example of a non-transitive game is Rock-Paper-Scissors, in which no single strategy uniformly dominates all others.
-In real-world settings, games exhibit complexities that extend beyond theoretical models. \cite{czarnecki2020real} argues that real-world games have two salient features: first, practice usually leads to performance improvements; and second, there are a plethora of qualitatively distinct strategies, each with unique advantages and disadvantages.
-In such games, the strategies form a geometric topology resembling a spinning top, where the vertical axis represents the performance of the strategy, and the radial axis represents the length of the longest cycle.
+A classical example of a non-transitive game is Rock-Paper-Scissors, in which no single strategy uniformly dominates all others.